-Contactless is a quick and easy way to pay for your trip on the light rail or on a Sydney Ferries service.
+Contactless is a quick and easy way to pay for your trip on Sydney Metro, Sydney Trains or NSW TrainLink Intercity rail services, light rail or on a Sydney Ferries service.

 If you’re unsure whether your card is contactless-enabled, check with your card issuer.

-When catching the ferry or light rail you can tap on at an Opal card reader at the start of your trip.
-You must also tap off at the end of your trip.
-If you don't tap on and off you will be charged the maximum fare.
+If you don't tap on and tap off you will be charged the maximum fare.
 You could also be fined for fare evasion.

-You can reverse your tap on by tapping off again with the same card or device on the same wharf or stop within 15 minutes for light rail and within 30 minutes of ferry travel, just as you would with an Opal card.
+You can reverse your tap on by tapping the same card or device on a reader at the same wharf, station or stop within 15 minutes for light rail and within 30 minutes for metro, train and ferry travel, just as you would with an Opal card.

-If your card isn’t recognised the first time you tap on, it may be because the reader has not detected the card, or it has detected more than one card.
-See card clash.
+If your card isn’t recognised the first time you tap on, it may be because the reader has not detected the card, or it has detected more than one card, this is called card clash.

 Try tapping on again.
 If the card still isn’t recognised you will see a ‘Card Not Valid’ message and a number indicating why the card was rejected.